fbpx

 So, the question is why is there a need for a Second Adam, and how is Christ the Last Adam?

-Well, the first sin was committed in the Garden of Eden where Adam was given the instruction by God to prevent sin from happening.
-And as we know the consequence of sin is death.
-And that’s what exactly happened.
+Well, the first sin was committed in the Garden of Eden where Adam was given the instruction by God to prevent sin from happening, and as we know the consequence of sin is death (Genesis 2:16-17), and that’s what exactly happened (Genesis 3:22).

 So, now coming back to the Garden of Gethsemane, it is not a coincidence that Jesus was saying this prayer and it being in a garden.